sudhan606/OTPgenerator/readme.md

 1. Clone this repository to your local machine.
 2. Open the `index.html` file in your web browser.
-3. Enter the desired OTP length (4, 5, or 6) and click the "Generate OTP" button.
+3. Select the desired OTP length (4, 5, or 6) and click the "Generate OTP" button.
 4. The generated OTP will be displayed on the screen.

 ## Screenshots